Diveshdk/slotswapper/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ## 📞 Support

-For questions or issues, please contact [your-email] or create an issue in the repository.
+For questions or issues, please contact kankanifivesh6@gmail.com or create an issue in the repository.

----

-**Built with ❤️ using Next.js and Supabase**